-While digital businesses are investing significant resources into improving front-end experiences and enticing customers to checkout, it's evident that they are not yet leveraging payments as a strategic revenue driver.
-In Australia, just 25% of businesses have payment systems connected to other parts of their operations, while just 24% use payments data to understand user behaviour and improve the customer experience.
-For enterprise businesses processing millions of transactions a day, small conversion uplifts - even as little as 3% - from payments optimisation can translate to incredible revenue growth potential. % of businesses have payments system(s) connected to other parts of their operations (e.g. inventory management, supply chains)
+While digital businesses in Hong Kong are investing significant resources into improving front-end experiences and enticing customers to checkout, it's evident that they are not yet leveraging payments as a strategic revenue driver.
+In Hong Kong, 23% of businesses have payment systems connected to other parts of their operations, while 29% use payments data to understand user behavior and improve the customer experience.
+For enterprise businesses processing millions of transactions a day, small conversion uplifts - even as little as 3% - from payments optimization can translate to incredible revenue growth potential. % of businesses have payments system(s) connected to other parts of their operations (e.g. inventory management, supply chains)